TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-kiosk-update-entity.md

       color: var(--error-color)
 ```

-I can't use tank temperature directly as that comes via the myVaillant app with it's five minute granularity.
+I can't use tank temperature directly as that comes via the myVaillant app with its five minute granularity.
 All the sensors I'm relying on come from [Open Energy Monitoring]({% link _posts/2025-11-10-open-energy-monitoring.md %}) and are updated once a minute.

 # Home Assistant UX